 It happened.
 I mean, it always happens, but I never thought it would happen to this place.
-My #1 most profitable book source for over three years was discovered.
+My #1 most profitable book source for over three years was discovered by other Amazon sellers.

 Details in a moment.
 But first, some background…

-In 2010, my mom took me to what she described as a “quirky, oddball” store, way out in the country.
-(I’m going to be frustratingly vague throughout this article, so forgive me now.
-Or just stop reading).
-It didn’t sound like anything that would be a book source, and I went along for “family time,” not sourcing.
+Five years ago, my mom took me to what she described as a “quirky, oddball” store, way out in the country.
+It didn’t sound like anything that would be a source of books to resell, and I went along for “family time.”
+I wasn’t in book sourcing mode.
 Here is a rundown of the store: